 Although that announcement took only 30-seconds, the results were astounding and set the tone for the large state government enterprise that security was important and expectations were high.

-2. Conduct an honest risk assessment to measure your security culture
+2. Conduct an realistic risk assessment to measure your security culture

 “If you can’t measure it, you can’t improve it.”
 These famous words by Peter Drucker can be aptly applied to security culture -- in order to strengthen security culture, we must know the current state.